 By reading these stories you will discover that there is hope for Miller Fisher Syndrome suffers at a time when you think there is not.

-Please Note: We are not a team of doctors and so are unable to offer medical advice.
-If you have Miller Fisher sufferer or if you know someone who has please contact a medical professional for advice.
+We are not a team of doctors and so are unable to offer medical advice.
+If you have or suspect you have Miller Fisher please contact a medical professional for advice without delay.